-Imagine being in the prime of your life living a fun and newly liberated existence and in a matter of years having that stolen from you and watching your friends die one by one and wondering if you will be next.
-Living through the pain, fear and heartache of it for over a decade, day in and day out.
+Imagine being in the prime of your life and living a fun and newly liberated existence and then in a matter of years having that stolen from you as you watch your friends die one by one constantly wondering if you will be next.
+Living through that pain, fear and heartache day in and day out for over a decade.
 Now fast forward 25 years later.
-Despite surviving the living hell on earth that you endured there are very few who understand what you feel except the small majority of fellow survivors.
-You are constantly haunted by those black days and are haunted by the ghosts and memories of those you loved and lost and you are filled with almost a guilt of having survived while all those around you were snatched from this world.
+Despite surviving the living hell on earth that you endured there are very few who understand or even comprehend what you feel except for a small majority of fellow survivors.
+You are constantly haunted by those black days and the ghosts and memories of those you loved and lost.
+You are filled with a guilt of having survived while all those around you were snatched from this world.

 This is AIDS Survivor Syndrome.

-AIDS Survivor Syndrome (ASS which is a horrible acronym) describes the spectrum of sustained trauma survivorship.
+AIDS Survivor Syndrome describes the spectrum of sustained trauma survivorship.
 It is psychological state resulting from living through HIV/AIDS pandemic affecting those who made it through the plague unscathed and those who became HIV-positive in the 1980s and 1990s, when having HIV was considered a terminal diagnosis.

 AIDS Survivor Syndrome is not PTSD (Post Traumatic Stress Disorder).
-ASS is a “syndemic” of psycho-social health issues that exists on a spectrum.
-It varies by degrees of intensity, and it affects those who survived the worst decades of HIV. differently and at different times.
+It is a “syndemic” of psycho-social health issues that exists on a spectrum.
+It varies by degrees of intensity, and it affects those who survived the worst decades of HIV.
 The sustained accumulation of trauma from living through the early decades of the disease distinguishes AIDS Survivor Syndrome from the more commonly known Post-Traumatic Stress Disorder (PTSD), in which trauma typically involves a single event or events of limited duration.
 PTSD is misdiagnosis or a partial diagnosis at best.

 What signs and symptoms define AIDS Survivor Syndrome?